jlan84/train-to-busan-parsing-assignment/assignment.md

 * all the text has been lower-cased
 * punctuation has been removed
 * words that are common (e.g "at", "the", "for") have been removed
-* words have been _lemmatized_, i.e. taken to their root form: running -> run, plural -> singular
 * people's names have been replaced with "person"

 This assigment will walk you through creating this application.

 ## Part 1 - Explore the data (and Introduction to Jupyter Notebooks)

-Before jumping to making the application we should first get a sense for what our data are like.
+Before jumping to making the application we should first get a sense for what the data are like.
 In this case, you can simply navigate to the text file and read it using the command line utility `less`.
 Try it:
 ```bash